lyubenblagoev/go-sendmail/README.md

 [![License MIT](https://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat)](LICENSE)

-This is a simple command line application for sending email messages written in Golang.
-Its aim is to provide a cross platform application for sending email messages from the command line, and more specifically to allow an easy way to send email messages from the Windows command line and batch scripts.
+GO-SendMail is a simple command line application for sending email messages.
+It's written in [Google's](http://google.com) [Go](http://golang.org) language.

-The command line options resemble those of the Linux mail command.
+GO-SendMail can be built on all operating systems that are supported by Go, althought it was created to provide an easier way to send email messages from Windows machines.

-The config.json file is used to provide system wide settings for configuring the email server and sender's address.
-Both configuration options can be set on the command line as options.
+The aim is to create a simple command line application for sending email messages with an interface similar to the Linux mail command.

-This is not an attempt to rewrite or replace the Linux mail command, although it is trying to be as close as possible by using the same flags for the functionality it is implementing.
+Email server and sender address may be configured by using the config.json file or using command line options.
+Server authentication was not required at the time this application was created and is not supported.